DUI Sentencing in Washington State

 Physical control charge dismissed

 Adam was charged with marijuana-DUI, after client was found “passed out” in his car, with the vehicle in drive, and upon contact, was groggy, disoriented, and slow responding to officer commands, all of which the police thought showed impairment.
 The police also smelled burnt marijuana and claimed they saw Adam had a green tongue.

 The police went and got a warrant for Adam’s blood.
 We were convinced there would be no marijuana in his system, and that he was just sleeping in the car.

 We waited patiently for the blood test results to come back, and when they did, they showed Adam had nothing illegal in his system.
 We persuaded the prosecutors they didn’t have a case, and they dismissed the charges.

-Nicholas Andrews took on my case on short notice.
+My attorney took on my case on short notice.
 I was facing plenty of jail time for a DUI probation violation caused by a second DUI.
 He was able to get me off with serving no time in custody.
 Not only did he get my case resolved with something that I was happy with, but he also cares about my situation.
 He’s a great attorney, I would highly recommend him.”